alkem-io/alkemio/README.md

 <p align="center">
   <a href="http://cherrytwist.org/" target="blank"><img src="https://cherrytwist.org/uploads/logos/CT-logo-teal-transparent.svg" width="400" alt="Cherrytwist Logo" /></a>
 </p>
+<p align="center"><i><b>Open Innovation Platform.</b></i></p>
 <p align="center"><i>Enabling society to collaborate.
 Building a better future, together.</i></p>

-# Cherrytwist: Challenge Management Platform
+# Cherrytwist: Open Innovation Platform
-Cherrytwist is an open source platform for managing Challenges throughout their lifecycle.
+Cherrytwist is an open source, open innovation platform.
+It puts the Challenges central.

 ## What is a Challenge?
+A Challenge is any dissatisfaction with current reality.
+Where are we now and what would we like to change?

-A Challenge is any desired outcome whereby multiple parties need to coordinate their activities over a longer period to solve.
+A Challenge requires multiple parties to coordinate their activities over a longer period to make progress.
+A Challenge is complex, spanning multiple organisational boundaries.

 Challenges arise from all aspects of society: whether we’re talking about UN Sustainable Development Goals (SDGs), climate change, corporates trying to innovate with purpose for a sustainable future, governments at any level engaging with their citizens, or a local community working together for a common interest.